rahulgithubrds/HandsOnAirflow/Installation_Configurations.md

    -- Grant warehouse privileges (e.g. COMPUTE_WH)
    GRANT USAGE ON WAREHOUSE COMPUTE_WH TO ROLE ACCOUNTADMIN;

+Note: Kindly note, make sure that Snowflake Warehouse is Started/On.
+It should naot be Stopped/Pasued state.

 Installation (All the following steps will be run in Ubuntu WSL Terminal 1):
 (Bash)
 1. Install python, pip